How do we deal with trauma?

 The word “trauma” comes from the Greek term for penetration or wounding, an indication of how serious the effects of trauma can be (Valent, 2003).
 Trauma was generally not at all well-understood, or even seriously considered as a psychological injury, until Freud’s psychoanalysis in the late 1800s.

 Freud was one of the first to take a deeper dive into trauma, especially sexual trauma experienced by women when they were young.
-To Freud, early sexual abuse was often the cause of women’s troubles.

 Instead of blaming hysteria and other symptoms of trauma (as he saw them) on divine retribution or harassment from evil entities, Freud popularized the idea that trauma could cause lasting psychological issues like avoidance, repression, and neuroticism (Valent, 2003).